Electron-phonon coupling in magnetic materials using the local spin density approximation: Physical properties and electron-phonon quantities

 We find that the NM approximation produces a slight overestimation of the resistivity for temperatures below 300~K and then it underestimates the resistivity.

-Although the limitation of the NM approximation has been highlighted previously~\cite{Varignon2019,Varignon2019b,Xiong2025,Xiong2025b,Malyi2023}, it is common to find studies that still use the NM approximation to model spin-disordered paramagnetic, the ferromagnetic or antiferromagnetic phases.
-For this reason, we also compute the resistivity of NM Fe as a function of temperature and present it in Fig.~\ref{NM-Fe-Ni-res}(a).
-As expected, we obtain an extremely overestimated resistivity when compared to the FM one since we neglect scattering originating from soft modes.
+Although the limitation of the NM approximation has been highlighted previously~\cite{Varignon2019,Varignon2019b,Xiong2025,Xiong2025b,Malyi2023}, it is common to find studies that still use the NM approximation to model spin-disordered paramagnetic, the ferromagnetic or antiferromagnetic phases~\cite{Boeri2008,Meiser2024,Grissonanche2024}.
+In addition, some studies have also neglected the soft modes and still perform transport calculations~\cite{Zhang2017,Goudreault2025,Sohier2020} For this reason, and in order to highlight how bad it would be to perform these calculations, we also compute the resistivity of NM Fe as a function of temperature and compare it with the FM case in Fig.~\ref{NM-Fe-Ni-res}(a).
+The NM calculation with negative phonon frequencies yield an extremely overestimated resistivity when compared to the FM one and the experimental results.
 Importantly, we show that even though the phonons are similar in Ni, neglecting the spin degree of freedom yields the wrong conclusion that the resistivity is dominated by electron-phonon interactions.
 We remark that, in spite of the seemingly better agreement with the experiment, the NM results actually overestimate the experimental data, which should never happen since we are not considering the full set of scattering channels.
 Moreover, the temperature-dependent trend of the NM result is inconsistent with experimental observation.